scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 Selecting ``alpha``
 -----------------

-A further parameter that effects the resulting clustering is ``alpha``.
+A further parameter that affects the resulting clustering is ``alpha``.
 In practice it is best not to mess with this parameter -- ultimately it is part of the ``RobustSingleLinkage`` code, but flows naturally into HDBSCAN\*.
 If, for some reason, ``min_samples`` or ``cluster_selection_epsilon`` is not providing you